clj-commons/seesaw/README.md

            (menu :text "Edit" :items [copy-action paste-action])))

 `(menubar)` has a list of `(menus)`, while each `(menu)` has text and a list of actions, or items.
 Note that in addition to using Actions as menu items, you can also use `(menu-item)`, `(checkbox-menu-item)`, and `(radio-menu-item)`, each of which has the exact same behavior (and options) as a button.

+Popup menus (context/right-click) can be easily added to a widget with the `:popup` property.
+Just give it a single-argument function that returns a list of actions or menu items.
+The function will be called each time the menu needs to be displayed.
+For example,

+      (listbox :popup (fn [e] [action1 action2 ...]))

+Seesaw takes care of registering the mouse handler and showing the popup at the right time depending on the platform.
+See `src/seesaw/examples/popup.clj`.

 ### Selection Handling
 The `(selection)` and `(selection!)` function handles the details of selection management for listboxes, checkboxes, toggle buttons, combo boxes, etc. To get the current selection, just pass a widget (or something convertible to a widget) to `(selection`).
 It will always return the selected value, or `nil` if there is no selection: